 A. Definitely!
 Our camp parents are always willing to speak to prospective families.
 Please contact the office for more information.

 A. With the exception of the youngest groups (which may be based on age), camp groups are based on the grade (using local public school age requirements) the camper is entering in the fall.
-Groups for campers in pre-school through entering grade 1 are co-ed.
-Groups for campers entering grades 2-7 are divided into male and female groups.
-These groups do mix for some activities.
+All groups are co-ed.
 Campers entering grade 8 participate in our co-ed Teen Trippers Camp where they go on exciting field trips every day.
 We offer a Counselor In Training program for campers entering grades 9 and 10.

 A. Generally there are no more than 14 campers in each Lower Camp group, 16 campers in each Middle Camp group, and 18 campers in each Upper Camp group.
 Our ratios are listed below:

 |Upper Camp & Teen Trippers||1||8|

 A. Please view our Day Camp Packing List for a clear list of what you should send with your child to camp.

 If your camper is in a sports or specialty program, a specific list for that camp will be sent out a few weeks prior.

 A. Our staff includes senior counselors (group leaders) who are college age or older, assistant senior counselors who have just graduated from high school, and junior counselors who are 17- years-old (or 16-years-old if they have completed our Counselor in Training Program).
 Many of our senior counselors are professional teachers during the school year.
 Many of our staff return to camp the following summer, and many of our staff are former Fessenden campers.